Phil25/FrolicsomePluginsOfImpracticality/README.md

-# Phil's Forilicsome Plugins of Impracticality
+# Phil's Frolicsome Plugins of Impracticality
 Looking for top quality SourceMod plugins?
 You've come to the wrong place!
 Enjoy these mischievous scripts I've written over the years I now use to agitate my players.
-This is used to serve me pretty much, I never planned on publishing any of these and never will outside this repository.
+I never plan on publishing any of these and most likely never will outside this repository, so enjoy rifling through it.

-_NOTE:_ There are more uncomiled sources than plugins.
+_NOTE:_ There are more uncompiled sources than plugins, so don't miss out!

 * admingrab
 	* Edited version of [admingrab by friagram](https://forums.alliedmods.net/showthread.php?p=1946774).
 	* Adds a beam connecting your grabbed entity.
+	* Also it changes colors woooo..

 * army
-	* Set up a managable army of whatevers.
+	* Set up a manageable army of whatevers.
 	* Too dumb to document, sorry.

 * berserk